amannayak/amannayak/README.md

 I am currently doing my Master thesis with Center for Medical Image Science and Visualization Lab Linköping for 3D segmentation of Heart CT Scan Images using different CNN configurations with Pythorch Framework.

-- 👯 I’m looking to collaborate on new open source plug and play auto ML framework for MSME.
+- 👯 I’m looking to collaborate for ML or DL projects.
 - 💬 Ask me about Machine Learning and Deep Learning.
 - 📫 How to reach me: a.amannayak@gmail.com or [LinkedIn](https://www.linkedin.com/in/amannayak/)